microbiome/OMA/30_differential_abundance.md

 related log-ratio transforms).
 Depending on the experimental setup, it will perform a two sample Welch's T-test and Wilcoxon-test or a one-way ANOVA and Kruskal-Wallis-test.
 For more complex study designs, there is a possibility to utilize the `glm` functionality within ALDEx2.

-The Benjamini-Hochberg procedure is applied in any case to correct for multiple testing.
+The Benjamini-Hochberg procedure is applied by default to correct for multiple testing.
 Below we show a simple example that illustrates the workflow.